clbrge/svelte-web3/README.md

 After a connection has been established, you may import the stores anywhere in your application.
-Most of the time, you should use the `$` prefix svelte notation to access the stores values.
+Most of the time, you should use the `$` prefix Svelte notation to access the stores values.

 ```html